rkarne/CSD4464-Midterm-Prep/README.md

 contents from a database.
 To practice, your job is to add full CRUD operations on this list.

+Specifically, the following functionality should be achievable:

+* Read a List of Guestbook Posts
+* Add a Guestbook Post
+* Edit a Guestbook Post
+* Delete a Guestbook Post

+It's possible to do this all on a single JSF page (ie- without navigation.)
+Your solution may use one page, or several pages.
+It's up to you.

+Note: This does NOT need login or any authentication.
+You're welcome to add it in, but it's not necessary.

 This is based on the following database structure.
 If you're on-site, you'll be able to access the attached DB.
 If not, you can install it yourself on your home system using XAMPP or otherwise.